 This is why I believe that the Transition will not be facilitated by the nanotechnologies, but by cyberorganic gadgetization of human nerve-endings.

-It will probably be about synthesis of an experimenter’s personality and a machine, and in the course of the experiment the human personality will enter the digital network environment while preserving its identity gaining access to all the knowledge the humanity has to offer and, more than that, obtaining the capability to generate any new knowledge that may be required.
+It will probably be about the synthesis of an experimenter’s personality and a machine, and in the course of the experiment, the human personality will enter the digital network environment while preserving its identity gaining access to all the knowledge the humanity has to offer and, more than that, obtaining the capability to generate any new knowledge that may be required.

 Two areas of research appear to be contenders to making this coming true – these are, most probably, the medical science and the military research.

 There are medical experiments going on aimed at helping people with the paralysis of the extremities via giving them an ability to operate devices via brain signal communication through the reading the user’s brain signals.
 It is said that already the achievements are such that a person after some training can make the device some simple movements by giving it the order with the repeated neural impulses.
-This is as yet far from mind reading as that would require a reciprocal training process with the involvement of the machine – one would have to perform a set-up of the neural impulses and the desired machine responses.
-Essentially we are talking about development a new neural code, which in the larger perspective is, of course, nothing but the Stone Age of the neuro-gadgetization.
-But it is this track, no matter how undeveloped yet, that will in the end of the day enable the human mind, or, to be more precise, the human personality to enter the infinitely knowledgeable environment of the digital network.
+This is as yet far from mind-reading as that would require a reciprocal training process with the involvement of the machine – one would have to perform set-up of the neural impulses and the desired machine responses.
+Essentially we are talking about developing a new neural code, which in the larger perspective is, of course, nothing but the Stone Age of the neuro-gadgetization.
+But it is this track, no matter how undeveloped yet, that will at the end of the day enable the human mind, or, to be more precise, the human personality to enter the infinitely knowledgeable environment of the digital network.
 This is the track to developing the mind-machine interface.

 It appears, however, more logical to expect a breakthrough along this track in the area of military technologies.
 The ability to operate military machines without any mechanical interface, by direct neural impulses coming from the mind would no doubt secure tremendous military advantage.
 I am in no possession of any evidence indicating that such research is ongoing but it simply has to be ongoing somewhere.
-Also, the very large resources and highly advanced infrastructure of the military complex are further arguments in favor of the military being able to make better progress along the track of developing the brain–computer interface than the medical science.
+Also, the very large resources and highly advanced infrastructure of the military complex are further arguments in favour of the military being able to make better progress along the track of developing the brain-computer interface than medical science.
 (Let’s remember that no one but the military started technology’s developing in the most advanced areas, namely of space exploration and the Internet.)

 I cannot know how it will happen in technical terms.
 Let’s skip some details and make required allowances for all the wires to get properly wired and have this as yet sci-fi picture up and running.